Running ChatGPT on BTC Direction 200 Times — Where Does the Accuracy Land?

 and provide 3 core reasons.
 Do not hedge — you must commit to a single direction.

-Schedule: five runs daily at 09:00 / 12:00 / 15:00 / 18:00 / 21:00 US Eastern, plus 2-3 random extras, totaling 200.
-Each run started a fresh chat (no carry-over context) and disabled web browsing (to avoid different news at different times poisoning the sample).
-Every output was archived; 48 hours later, results were hand-labeled against Binance BTCUSDT.
+Schedule: run several fixed times a day plus a few random extras, totaling about 200.
+Each run starts a fresh chat (no carry-over context) and disables web browsing (to avoid different news at different times poisoning the sample).
+Every output is archived; 48 hours later, results are hand-labeled against Binance BTCUSDT.

 Scoring rules: